ma595/language-scorer/cr.md

 ## Code review

-A quite reminder of what's going on in this code:
+A quick reminder of what's going on in this code:

 ### Background